Amy M. Burns

 I will give the play-along activity a break and then come back to it with the body percussion play-along video.
 This is a good, quick activity to get my elementary students moving or to end the class when wanting to fill the final minutes of class.
 I will ask if the students figured out what body movements represented the note values in the rhythm play-along video.

-Copy of the Rhythm Play-Along Manipulatives
+Copy of the Body Percussion Play-Along Manipulatives

 ©2024 amymburns.com